LukeHeuser/notes/Java/java_basics.md

 There's no way to access an object directly, everything is done using that reference.
 A reference (the variable the object is assigned to) allows ut ohave access to the object.

+# More on Static and Instance Variables & Methods

+## Instance Methods

+Instance methods belong to a specific instance of a class.
+To use an instance method, the class must first be instantiated, usually by using the 'new' keyword.

+* `Instance Methods` can access instance methods and instance variables direclty

+* Instance methods can *ALSO* access static methods and static variables directly

+Directly means we do not have to use the keyword `this` with dot notation to use them.
+And, we don't have to use the class name with dot notation to access static variables or methods, if the static variable or method is in the same class.

+## How to determine if a method should be static?

+Does the method use any fields?

+* `YES:` It should likely be an instance method.
+* `NO:` It should likely be a static method.